 - Can my Teams meetings be used in time tracking?(Yes!
 Learn how)

 - Can my Teams calls be used in time tracking?(Yes!
 Learn how)

 What Microsoft Teams data can your employer access?

 Let’s cut to the chase: Everything you do in Microsoft Teams can be visible to your boss.
-To do this an employer would need to write or buy a tool to access Microsoft Teams data.
-We know because we develop Teams apps to access teams data, but we use it to help people in time tracking, calendar planning and resource scheduling.
-Through this we know what data can be accessed and can confirm that the following Teams data is accessible:
+To be visible an employer would need to implement or develop a tool to access Microsoft Teams data directly.
+We know this because we develop Teams apps to access teams data and can confirm what data is accessible.
+Timewatch uses this data to help people in time tracking, calendar planning and resource scheduling.
+Through developing these systems, we can confirm that the following Teams data is accessible:

 - All one-on-one chats, group chats, and meeting chats as well as anything you have deleted